rllopcar/NLP-Topic-classification/profile_based _retrieval.md

 - **Support Vector Machine(SVM):**In short, SVM takes care of drawing a “line” or hyperplane that divides a space into two subspaces: one subspace that contains vectors that belong to a group and another subspace that contains vectors that do not belong to that group.
 Those vectors are representations of your training texts and a group is a tag you have tagged your texts with.
 ### - **Deep learning:** The two main deep learning architectures used in text classification are Convolutional Neural Networks (CNN) and Recurrent Neural Networks (RNN).

+## Text processing
+The process to follow in order to transform raw text from human language to machine-readable format for further processing.
+Those steps are usually the following ones:
+- All letter to lower or upper case.
+- Converting numbers into words or removing numbers.
+- Removing pucntuation, accent marks and other diacritics.
+- Removing white spaces
+- Tokenization
+- Expanding abbreviations.
+- Removing stop words, sparse terms, and particular words.
+- Text canonicalization.